newsuk/times-components/README.md

 [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html) and
 [pip](https://pip.pypa.io/en/stable/installing/).

-You can try without these requirements, but you'd be on your own
+You can try without these requirements, but you'd be on your own.

 ## Viewing Our Components